bpp/bpp-manual/bpp-4-manual.md

 BPP.

 #### MCMC output file
-The sampled trees and delimitations from the MCMC are printed to the specified file `mcmc.txt`.
+The sampled trees and delimitations from the MCMC are printed to the specified file `out.mcmc.txt`.
 An example of 5 lines from this file is:
 ```{ .yaml .no-copy }
 (C #0.010039: 0.001675, ((L #0.006075: 0.001466, H #0.003617: 0.001466) #0.002155: 0.000205, K #0.003031: 0.001671) #0.000955: 0.000004) #0.004713; 4
 (C #0.009000: 0.001462, ((L #0.006482: 0.001228, H #0.001665: 0.001228) #0.001957: 0.000230, K #0.002632: 0.001458) #0.000511: 0.000004) #0.003204; 4